 Phil Thompson, chef and restaurateur, is the owner of THOMPSON St Albans.
 A well-loved and respected local figure in St Albans, he has lived in Hertfordshire since 2002.
-He was recently the proud winner of the St Albans Chamber of Commerce Corporate Social Responsibility award.
-In recognition of all his accolades and achievements in the local community as well as his charity work, including 6-year sponsorship of OA Rugby, charity dinners for OLLIE Foundation and Rennie Grove hosted at THOMPSON St Albans, which have raised in excess of £6,000, Cooking Experience auction prizes at the St Albans Chamber of Commerce and St George’s Day in aid of charities Youth Talk, Counselling Foundation, Domestic Abuse Helpline, Guide Dogs for the Blind, Mount Vernon Cancer Centre, The Museums Trust, raising an average of £2,750 each time.
+He was recently the proud winner of the St Albans Chamber of Commerce Corporate Social Responsibility award in recognition of his charity work and accolades and achievements in the local community.
+Phil’s charity work includes 6-year sponsorship of OA Rugby, charity dinners for OLLIE Foundation and Rennie Grove hosted at THOMPSON St Albans, which have raised in excess of £6,000, Cooking Experience auction prizes at the St Albans Chamber of Commerce, and St George’s Day events in aid of charities Youth Talk, Counselling Foundation, Domestic Abuse Helpline, Guide Dogs for the Blind, Mount Vernon Cancer Centre and The Museums Trust, raising an average of £2,750 each time.

 Growing up in Dagenham, Phil’s mum, nan and uncle were all chefs, so he had a lot to live up to.
 His first job was washing pots in Uncle Mick’s kitchen.
 This culinary background gave Phil an excellent grounding in the trade, as he learned by tasting everything his Uncle Mick cooked.
 In the school holidays, Phil’s mum showed him how to cook when he worked for her in the kitchens at Ford Dagenham.
 It’s no surprise then that Phil and his sister both went on to become chefs.